subhrajitm/warrity-supabase/MIGRATION.md

 1. Check the browser console for error messages
 2. Verify that the database tables exist in Supabase
 3. Ensure RLS policies are set up correctly

+### Profile picture uploads

+If profile picture uploads are failing:

+1. Make sure the `profile_pictures` bucket exists in Supabase storage
+2. Check that you have the proper RLS policies for the storage bucket
+3. The application will fall back to generated avatars if the bucket doesn't exist

 ### Data migration